Workplace Culture & Solutions During our Hybrid Coming of Age

 Now that you’ve dug in, done the research, how do you apply it tangibly and tie your learnings to business goals?
 There are obvious equipment and access needs for remote functionality, but if it wasn’t getting it done before, it certainly won’t move the needle now.

-Core product/service benefits for remote productivity and effectiveness center around:
+Core product/service benefits for hybrid productivity and effectiveness center around:

 Collaboration - Connection, communication, and contribution